LF-Ruiz/UT_Presentation/README.md

 * Conclusions:

     - UT-Austin is ranked the best university in Texas, followed by Rice University and Baylor College of Medicine.
-8 Universities from Texas appeared in the ranking from 2016 to 2015.
+11 Universities from Texas appeared in the ranking from 2016 to 2015.

+    - The Northeast of the Country is the area with more concentration of universities that appear in the ranking.
+Inside Texas, Houston is the city with more universities in the ranking.

-    - Texas is the first state along with California with a count of 25 appearances in the five years period but the coeficient is lower because universities from Texas appears in a lower ranking.
+    - Texas is the first state in appearances in the ranking with 42 in the five years period.
+Followed by Massachussets, 38 and NY 36.

+    - California is the State with better coeficient, followed by Texas and NY.

-    - Illinois with 20 appearances and a coeficient equal than Texas and Massachusets with 23 appearances and coeficient similar to Texas deserve a mencion.
+    - Illinois with a median world ranking of 41 and 27 appearances deserve a mention.

-    So we can conclude that in according to ARWU ranking for the years 2016 to 2020, California is the holds the best position followed by Texas.
+    So we can conclude that in according to ARWU ranking for the years 2016 to 2020, California  holds the best position followed by Texas.
 And, inside Texas, UT-Austin is the best univeristy to study.

 ### College Football